andersonlab/sc_ti_atlas/README.md

 ```

 The CELLEX marker genes are already in a format acceptable by CELLECT.
 The next step is to run CELLECT on the discovery and replication cohorts.
+To do this the following sumstats will need to be downloaded and munged:

 This can be done by running the following commands:

 ```